 and seals the break with the flimsy, yellowing tape.

 I don’t think these two could have made it.

-It seems appropriate that the only poem I wrote was about a breakup, since my previous forays into creative writing (which took place in my two semesters of undergraduate creative writing) produced a overdrawn, completely autobiographical story about a girl on whom I had a crush in college.
+It seems appropriate that the only poem I wrote was about a breakup, since my previous foray into creative writing (read: my two semesters of undergraduate creative writing) produced a overdrawn, completely autobiographical story about a girl I had a crush on in college.

-Looking back on it, it’s really embarrassing, as I didn’t even bother to change the names in the story, and when you go to an average-sized liberal arts school, you find that things like that get around.
+Looking back on it, it’s really embarrassing, as I didn’t even bother to change the names in it, and when you go to an average-sized liberal arts school, you find that things like that get around.
 It’s more embarrassing than blogging about yourself.

 To give myself credit, the story had a lot of style: it was based around songs that reminded me of the girl, so it read like liner notes to an album.
 I also told the story backwards (I had watched Eternal Sunshine of the Spotless Mind a LOT during that time).
 I will not post the story here.

 Whenever I am irrationally obsessed (but the good kind of obsession) with someone – and when I went through my first major break-up a year ago – I listen to exclusively heart-wrenching music, eventually associating those songs with the object of my affection.
-I’m sure I have a stockpile of mix CDs somewhere that serve as historical accounts for the dramatic and sad moments in my romantically-confused life.
+I’m sure I have a stockpile of mix CDs somewhere that serve as historical, depressing moments in my romantically-confused life.

 I’m used to being the dumped one, or at least the person whose feelings were unrequited.
 While some (*cough*Julia*cough*) might turn to blogging about the situation, I’ve learned (through, well, blogging about the situation) that publicly revealing your mistakes, as well as your partner’s shortcomings, proves fatal, especially if you’re in a city like Chicago, where the young, post-collegiate, middle-class crowd segregates itself to one small section of the city.